-Issue-COS 1.3 Human infrastructure in the Plan area inevitably impacts scenic vistas.
+Issue-COS 1.3 Human infrastructure in the CPA inevitably impacts scenic vistas.

-Goal-COS 1.3 Scenic vistas maintained throughout the Plan area for the enjoyment of visitors and residents in a natural environment.
+Goal-COS 1.3 Scenic vistas maintained throughout the CPA for the enjoyment of visitors and residents in a natural environment.

-Policy-COS 1.3.1 Require that physical impacts to the scenic vistas within the Plan area be minimized to a level that does not create visual blight or degrade upland landscapes.
+Policy-COS 1.3.1 Require that physical impacts to the scenic vistas within the CPA be minimized to a level that does not create visual blight or degrade upland landscapes.

-Policy-COS 1.3.2 Discourage new energy transmission towers within the Plan area.
+Policy-COS 1.3.2 Discourage new energy transmission towers within the CPA.